Nice-Try/Lab1/report.md

 ### Individual modules

+#### Mux

+The ALU uses a mux to choose between the results of the other individual modules given the 3 bit mux input.
+It is actually comprised of 32 individual muxes, one for each of the result bits, and contains 8 and gates that take 4 inputs, the given bit from each of the 8 individual modules, and the 3 selection bits.
+Some of the selection bits are inverted so that the mux acts like a look-up table for the given individual module.
+The result from these and gates are then or'd together and output as the result.

 #### Add and subtract

 The adder was made bitslice, then as a full 32-bit adder.
 The bitslice adder is similar to our adder from [Lab 0](https://github.com/nielsenlouise/Lab0), except with an additional XOR gate to implement subtraction.
 Below is a diagram of the bitslice adder, which can be found in [adder.v](adder.v) as the `bitsliceAdder` module.
 Red labels correspond to wire names and blue labels correspond to gate names (as defined in the Verilog).